BandlaBharath/Assignment-3/README.md

 # Assignment-3
-English to Hindi Translater
+English to Hindi Translator

 # English to Hindi Translator with Exclusions

-This is a simple Python application built using Tkinter and the Google Translate API (`googletrans`) to translate English text to Hindi.
-The application allows you to enter English text, and it will translate the text into Hindi, with the option to exclude specific words or phrases from translation.
+I developed this app using Python's Tkinter and the `googletrans` Google Translate API.
+Its aim is to translate English text into Hindi.
+Just input the English text, and the app will produce the Hindi translation for you.
+Also, you can choose to remove particular words or phrases from the translation.
 ## Prerequisites

 Before running this application, make sure you have the following prerequisites installed: